rtmigo/commie/README.md

 Native Python package for **extracting comments** from source code.

-[Multiple programming languages](#Find-comments-in-a-string) for the source are supported.
+Multiple programming and markup languages are supported: [see list](#Find-comments-in-a-string).

 # Install